Inspector general: Police

 During the British rule in India, in 1861, the British Government introduced the Indian Councils Act 1861.
 The act created a new cadre of police, called Superior Police Services, later known as the Indian Imperial Police.
 The highest rank in the service was the Inspector General.

-Currently, in modern India, the inspector general of police or joint commissioner of police is a two-star rank officer and one of the most senior officers in the state police forces.
-All inspectors general and joint commissioners in state police forces are Indian Police Service officers.
+Currently, in modern India, the inspector general of police is a two-star rank officer and one of the most senior officers in the state police forces.
+All inspectors general in the state police forces are Indian Police Service cadre officers.
+In some metropolitan cities like Delhi or Mumbai, where a police commissionerate exists, Inspector General–ranked officers are appointed as Additional Commissioners of Police or Joint Commissioners of Police, and may serve as Commissioners of Police in non-metropolitan cities, heading the city’s police force.
 They are in some states the commissioner of police for the city, that is they head a police force for a particular city.
+The rank insignia of an inspector general of police is one star above a crossed sword and baton.

+In the hierarchy they are below the additional director general of police and above the deputy inspector general of police.

 Central Armed Police Forces

 Inspectors general in Central Armed Police Forces (BSF, CISF, CRPF, SSB, ITBP) are either Indian Police Service (IPS) officers or directly appointed gazetted officers (DAGOs), who are directly appointed Assistant Commandants (through UPSC entrance test from the year 2005 onwards).
-The rank insignia of an inspector general of police or joint commissioner of police is one star above a crossed sword and baton.
+The rank insignia of an inspector general is one star above a crossed sword and baton.

+Administration

+The Inspector General of Registration (IGR) is a senior state government official heading the Registration Department.

+Indonesia

+In Indonesia, an inspector-general of police (inspektur jenderal polisi) holds the third-highest rank of the Indonesian National Police (equivalent to a major general in the Indonesian National Armed Forces).
+Usually, police with rank inspector-general of police became a chief of regional police department with type-A classification (capital city, strategic and major/densely populated provinces), chief of divisions, special staff to the chief of national police, or deputy head of any agency under the police's territory.

+In the broader government context, the term Inspector General (Inspektur Jenderal) also refers to a senior civil service position within ministries and agencies, responsible for internal supervision through the Inspectorate General (Inspektorat Jenderal), which conducts audits, reviews, evaluations, and monitoring of institutional activities.

+Kenya

+In Kenya, the inspector-general of police is the senior most police officer, who has the overall command of the Kenya National Police Service.
+In the event of a vacancy arising, the procedure for appointment of the inspector-general is: